 Preconfigured WAF rules

-Google Cloud Armor preconfigured WAF rules are complex web application firewall (WAF) rules with dozens of signatures that are compiled from open source industry standards.
+Cloud Armor preconfigured WAF rules are complex web application firewall (WAF) rules with dozens of signatures that are compiled from open source industry standards.
 Each signature corresponds to an attack detection rule in the rule set.
-Google offers these rules as-is.
+These rules are offered as-is.
 The rules allow Cloud Armor to evaluate dozens of distinct traffic signatures by referring to conveniently named rules, rather than requiring you to define each signature manually.

 Cloud Armor preconfigured rules help protect your web applications and services from common attacks from the internet and help mitigate the OWASP Top 10 risks.
-The rule source is OWASP Core Rule Set 3.3.2 (CRS).
+The rule source is OWASP Core Rule Set 4.22.

 These preconfigured rules can be tuned to disable noisy or otherwise unnecessary signatures.
 For more information, see Tuning Cloud Armor WAF rules.